Samsinite/ibm-articles/devops-and-congnitive-computing.md

 });
 ```

+Using the Tradeoff Analytics API provides developers with resources to create new applications that enable smarter and more complex visualizations and recommendations surrounding system performance trade-offs.
+Thus saving time and money by enabling engineers to have a greater understanding of all performance constraints, and make better decisions surrounding performance and hardware optimizations.

 ## Concept Expansion for Log File Analysis

 Rarely anymore are applications composed of single services.
 Instead, most applications integrate and combine many different services and platforms together to help provide a superior product.
 Analyzing these logs individually is often difficult on its own.

-Analyzing logs between multiple integrations and services quickly becomes cumbersome and unwieldy.
-IBM's Watson Concept Expansion service can analyze concepts from one systems log and expand upon these concepts to help identify related terminology across other sets of logs on different platforms and services.
+Today, most DevOps environments compile log outputs from multiple services and systems into a single file or database store such as S3 or ElasticSearch for post analysis.
+Analyzing logs between multiple files, integrations, and services quickly becomes cumbersome and unwieldy.
+IBM's Watson Concept Expansion service can analyze concepts from multiple logs and expand upon related concepts to help identify associated terminology across multiple sets of logs across different platforms and services.

 For the Concept Expansion service to be useful, the engineer must first identify terms or concepts that they are interested expanding.
 Without a good initial concept set from which to expand from, the service could return unexpected results or noise.
 After a good initial set of concepts have been created, communicating with the Concept Expansion service is quite simple.
 Using Node.JS and the `watson-developer-cloud` SDK, import the SDK and initialize the service with the applications provisioned credentials:

 ```js
 var watson = require('watson-developer-cloud');